benpickles/peity/README.md

 ## Development

-Run the automated visual regression tests with:
+Run the automated tests with:

-    make test

-Run a filtered set of tests with:

-    ARGS="--grep bar" make test
+    npm test

 To manually view all test cases run: